cuny-academic-commons/commons-in-a-box/readme.txt

 == Credits ==

-Commons In A Box is a generalized, distributable version of the platform powering the (CUNY Academic Commons)[http://commons.gc.cuny.edu].
+Commons In A Box is a generalized, distributable version of the platform powering the [CUNY Academic Commons](http://commons.gc.cuny.edu).

-Commons In A Box is made possible by a grant from the (Alfred P. Sloan Foundation)[http://sloan.org].
+Commons In A Box is made possible by a grant from the [Alfred P. Sloan Foundation](http://sloan.org).